bitnami/charts/bitnami/redis/README.md

     kubectl annotate namespace default "net.beta.kubernetes.io/network-policy={\"ingress\":{\"isolation\":\"DefaultDeny\"}}"

-With NetworkPolicy enabled, only pods with the generated client label will be able to connect to Redis.
+With NetworkPolicy enabled, only pods with the generated client label will be able to connect to Redis(TM).
 This label will be displayed in the output after a successful install.

 With `networkPolicy.ingressNSMatchLabels` pods from other namespaces can connect to redis.
 Set `networkPolicy.ingressNSPodMatchLabels` to match pod labels in matched namespace.
 For example, for a namespace labeled `redis=external` and pods in that namespace labeled `redis-client=true` the fields should be set: